njazz/QLFAUST/README.md

 - [ ] Refactor to support custom themes for syntax highlighting.
 - [ ] Improve performance when handling large Faust files.
 - [ ] Automated build with libfaust binary
+- [ ] Support & embed faust libraries - currently the import() calls are not working

 ## Build